 King’s greatest asset has always been his ability to create believable characters and settings.
 Once immersed in the fictional world, you are at King’s mercy.

 Damn scary and memorable, Salem’s Lot is true horror classic.
+If you prefer a modern take on vampire horror, check out Storberry.

 The Shining (1977)